kmanoj03/Rekognice/README.md

 ## 👩‍🏫This is for the teachers to check the attendance.
 <img width="495" alt="image" src="https://user-images.githubusercontent.com/91562205/143768296-4a8912a6-0e14-4e6b-9e1c-ed921db12d8a.png">

+# 📂Significance of the Folders?
+- _face_images_ : This directory has the images of all the students who have registered themselves.
+- _inapp_images_ : This directory has the images usef to enhance the beauty of the UI.
+- _read_ : This directory has the code to print the details of various text/binary files used by the app.
+- _Excel_ : This directory has the different Excel spreadsheets sorted class wise along with a excel file of the failed attempts.

 # 🔭Scope
 The app can be used as an alternative to the traditional method of taking attendance in a classroom.